Last updated: January 27, 2026

 json12345678910111213141516171819202122232425262728293031323334353637{"resourceLogs": [{"resource": {"attributes": [{"key": "service.name","value": { "stringValue": "checkoutservice" }}]},"scopeLogs": [{"scope": { "name": "logback", "version": "1.4.0" },"logRecords": [{"timeUnixNano": "1756571696706248000","observedTimeUnixNano": "1756571696710000000","severityNumber": 17,"severityText": "ERROR","body": { "stringValue": "Database connection failed" },"attributes": [{ "key": "thread.id", "value": { "intValue": 42 } },{"key": "exception.type","value": { "stringValue": "SQLException" }}],"traceId": "da5b97cecb0fe7457507a876944b3cf","spanId": "fa7f0ea9cb73614c"}]}]}]}

-Bringing your application logs into OpenTelemetry
+Integrating application logs with OpenTelemetry

 The Logs API defines the contract for passing log records into the OpenTelemetry pipeline.
 It's primarily intended for library authors to build appenders or handlers, but it can also be called directly from instrumentation libraries or application code.
-Its core components are:

 It consists of the following core components: